Cheekitos/CSMA-Test/_mods/dreamcatcher.md

 ### Troubleshooting & Tips

 - **Patch 07-12:** Lots of bug fixes and new cinematics, but English translations for the new content are missing
+- **Remaster 2.0:** A remaster of the mod is available, check the c-con discord.
+I havn't tried it yet, but it'll probably become the "official" version.